 Set light theme or dark theme.
+The user menu contains:

-- Information about the user who is logged in.
-Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.
+• Information about the user who is logged in.

+- Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account.